LLNL/nfs-directory-source/doc/deploying.md

 For Kafka Connect to use connectors, they must be provided in a location pointed to by the variable `plugin.path` in the connector properties.
-On Sonar, we currently use the default `connect-avro-distributed.properties` file located in `/etc/schema-registry`.
 Within that location, we can either deploy a fat jar or a collection of jars (see [building](building.md))

 Fat jars must reside in the `plugin.path` directly (not in a subdirectory), while collections of jars must reside